 Clothing size range: over 70 sizes available

-This ethical brand caters to the whole family offering premium quality at a fast-fashion price.
-Their price point is based on their vertical production system, which cuts out third parties and non-vital markups.
-They place a high value on the perfect fit and, therefore, design for 75 sizes and body types.
-They even have a maternity line for eco-conscious expectant mothers.
-Warp+Weft complies with International Social and Environmental & Quality Standards.
+Warp+Weft caters to the whole family, offering premium quality at a fast-fashion price.
+Its price point is based on its vertical production system, eliminating third parties and non-vital markups.
+Warp+Weft places a high value on the perfect fit and design for 75 sizes and body types.
+It even has a maternity line for eco-conscious expectant mothers.
+Warp+Weft complies with International Social, environmental, and quality Standards.

-This affordable sustainable clothing brand makes its jeans from scratch from locally sourced materials.
-20% of their clothing is made from recycled denim, plastic, and cotton.
-Warp+Weft says they use 1400 fewer gallons of water per jean compared to your regular denim.
-That means they only need about 10 gallons of water to produce a pair of jeans.
+This affordable, sustainable clothing brand makes its jeans from scratch using locally sourced materials.
+Twenty percent of its clothing is made from recycled denim, plastic, and cotton.
+Warp+Weft says it uses 1400 fewer gallons of water per jean than regular denim, which means it only needs about 10 gallons of water to produce a pair of jeans.

 They also conserve water by treating and recycling their wastewater.
 Warp+Weft jeans do not undergo bleaching, rather they are processed using Dry Ozone technology.

 The brand is open about all the details of its production process and uses an energy-efficient system that includes solar panels.
-As part of its accomplishments, the company claims to have saved over 500 million gallons of water.
+The company claims to have saved over 500 million gallons of water as part of its accomplishments.

 For: women